 How We Conducted Our Work

 - Policy Advocacy.
 In the states, we furnished strategic technical assistance to campaigns, anchored by our model policy framework, that advanced policy change and increased state investments in home visiting.
 We also advocated for data-driven federal policies and investments in these home-based family support and coaching programs.
 We worked to reauthorize the Maternal, Infant, and Early Childhood Home Visiting program, the largest federal investment in home visiting.

+- Research.
 Pew’s home visiting project commissioned a new body of home visiting research that highlighted gains in education, health, and future livelihoods at less cost to taxpayers through family support and coaching programs.
 These studies explored the importance of program quality and target populations—and the interactions between them—in determining ultimate outcomes for children and families.